openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

    * Target Device: This field shows the microcontroller chip (MCU) onboard.
 The BRD4168A has an EFR32MG13 MCU onboard.

    * SDK: Here you can select the SDK version of OT that you are working with.
-For this codelab we use OpenThread 1.2.0.0.
+Suite information includes the SDK tag and the Silicon Labs build of OpenThread, for example `Platform 4.0.1.0` and `OpenThread 2.0.1.0 (GitHub-55af6ce2c)`.

    * IDE/ Toolchain: The toolchain that will be used for compiling the OT project.
-We use GNU ARM 7.2.1.
+We use GNU ARM.

 > aside positive
 >